Freelance Rate Calculator

 Should my freelance rate just cover my salary?

-No — it has to cover expenses too: software, equipment, taxes, time off, and retirement all come out of the rate.
+No. It has to cover expenses too: software, equipment, taxes, time off, and retirement all come out of the rate.
 A rate that only matches a salary leaves you worse off than employment once those costs are counted.